 Psychology Building, 408

-The International Student and Scholar Office (ISSO) provides services and programs for more than 500 international students and international scholars/faculty from about 100 nations.
+The ISSO provides services and programs for approximately 500 international students and international scholars from about 85 nations.
 Approximately 75 percent of international students are here for two to five years, working on undergraduate or graduate degrees.
 The ISSO provides the following programs and services:

 - Advising services necessary for international students to maintain legal status while in the United States, ensuring they understand applicable federal government regulations and university policies.

 - Design and presentation of programs to assist international students in their transition to life in the United States and the American academic environment.

 - Advising for students regarding personal, academic, legal, career, intercultural communication and cross-cultural adjustment issues.

 - Serving as liaison to government agencies and university offices.

 - Coordination of programs and ongoing services to enhance international students’ social lives, encourage their interaction with Americans, promote ways for them to become involved and appreciated for their unique cultural perspectives.

 Summary of Special Immigration Regulations for Students in F-1 Visa Status